szabgab/awesome-for-non-programmers/README.md

 # Awesome for non-programmers

 Here comes a list of Open Source projects where you can contribute without any programming knowledge.
+Tasks such as
+* Collecting data
+* Translating text
+* ...

 Inspired by the [Awesome First PR Opportunities](https://github.com/MunGell/awesome-for-beginners/).